 Add To Favorites

-Work together to agree on a set of rules for the classroom, school cafeteria, and playground.
-Write and illustrate rules to make a School Rules Scroll.
+Encourage students to collaborate in making a set of rules for the classroom, school cafeteria, and playground.
+Students write and illustrate rules to make a School Rules Scroll.

-With your classmates, create a list of suggested classroom rules to help each person be responsible for their actions.
+With classmates, students create a list of suggested classroom rules to help each person be responsible for his actions.
 State rules positively, describing what TO DO.
 Use a democratic decision-making process to select three or four of the most important, general rules.

-With a ruler and Crayola Colored Pencils, measure 2-inch (5 cm) high lines.
-In your best handwriting, use Crayola Washable Markers to print the rules large enough that they can be read from a distance.
+With a ruler and Crayola Erasable Colored Pencils, students measure 2-inch (5 cm) high lines.
+Students use Crayola Ultra-Clean Markers to print the rules large enough that they can be read from a distance.

-Illustrate the rules on another recycled paper bag.
-Glue these illustrations next to the rules with Crayola Glue Sticks.
+Students illustrate the rules on another recycled paper bag.
+Cut out and glue these illustrations next to the rules with Crayola Glue Sticks.

 Update an ancient craft with contemporary designs and art materials.
 These holiday ornaments are light and unbreakable,